davidgoweb/tricks/readme.md

-This is my simple tricks, these might be usefull for you guys Thank me by a star :)
+This is my simple tricks, these might be useful for you guys Thank me by a star :)